superdesk/web-publisher/docs/bundles/SWPStorageBundle/register_storage.rst

                         interface: ~
                         # ..

-Now, no mather which model you will use in your bundle's configuration above, the interface will be automatically resolved to defined entity and will be used by your mapping file without a need to change any extra code or configuration setup.
+Now, no matter which model (implementing for example ``Acme\Component\MultiTenancy\Model\OrganizationInterface``) you will use in your bundle's configuration above, the interface will be automatically resolved to defined entity and will be used by your mapping file without a need to change any extra code or configuration setup.

 The above is equivalent to if the Tenant has a relation to Organization and vice versa.